jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Rousseau died never having found a home.
 After they won their revolutions, the people put him to rest inside the glorious Panthéon.
 He was heralded as a renowned breaker of chains, destroyer of corrupted rulebooks, with his new philosophy that said any guy can be the prince, and any girl can be Cinderella.

 The question for us is, how did Rousseau help an entire people embrace a new age, become player gods, and change their ruling philosophy?
-I'd especially like to know how we do it better because I'd really like to skip horrible wars and revolutions as we venture into the Information Age.
+I'd especially like to know how we do it better because I'd really like to skip horrible wars and revolutions as we venture into the Internet Age.

 ## Society’s Three Stories Tell Us If We're Watching the Story of Civilization, or Playing the Game of Civilization

 Entering a new age doesn't require war.
 Unfortunately, conflict usually tears down the old age and rings in the new.
-To avoid it while entering the Information Age, we have to see our society better than Rousseau did.
+To avoid it while entering the Internet Age, we have to see our society better than Rousseau did.
 We can do that because we can learn from him.

 Rousseau's words echo this sentiment: let society enter into the Age of Enlightenment.
 Let the people prosper as player gods who use modern tools to improve their work and home lives.
 Let the nobility return to natural equality.
 Let anyone lead society—if they can solve problems and thereby earn the public's approval and consent.
 Rousseau never said there shouldn't be leaders.
 He said leaders should deserve their spot in charge of the player gods general will.